rodgerhades/Divs_position_in_page/README.md

-how to position a div in a page
+how to place a div according to the page